Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Electronic spectrum of TBG

+Remarkably, even in the presence of the sublattice effects described above, the THFM has an intrinsic spin-valley $SU(2)_K \times SU(2)_{K'}$ symmetry that makes the three polarized states: the QAH, VH, and VSH exactly degenerate.
+This degeneracy within the valley polarized space is thought to be broken by Hund coupling terms which go beyond the scope of this work (see more details in Sec. \ref{conclusion}).

+The $f$ electrons occupy a central role in the hierarchy of order parameters, as evidenced by the fact that the leading interacting terms in the mean-field in Eqs. \eqref{HU} and \eqref{HJ} only involve density matrices $O^f$ corresponding to the local orbitals.
+Therefore, the spin-valley $SU(2)_K \times SU(2)_{K'}$ symmetry can be enforced in the self-consistency by assuming diagonal density matrices of the $f$-electrons.

-Fig. \ref{fig:enter-label} shows the ground states as function of filling, computed self-consistently within the THFM.
-The existence of the periodic resets in chemical potential can be seen in the DOS in Fig. \ref{fig:enter-label}(a), and the evolution of the valley polarization is shown in \ref{fig:enter-label}(b).
-Fig \ref{fig:enter-label}(c) shows the partial filling of the spin and valley polarized bands for each of the three choices, QAH, VH, and VSH.
+The results of the self-consistency are summarized in Fig.~\ref{fig:enter-label}.
+The existence of the periodic resets in chemical potential can be seen in the DOS as a function of filling in Fig.~\ref{fig:enter-label}(a) and the evolution of the valley polarization $|\langle \tau_z \rangle|$ for each of the three polarized phases is shown in Fig.~\ref{fig:enter-label}(b).
+In order to select the VH, SVH, and QAH character within the energetically degenerate phase space, the Hartree-Fock solution is constrained by considering specific filling sequences of the diagonal density matrix of the $f$-electrons shown in Fig.~\ref{fig:enter-label}(c).
+In this figure, the partial occupation of spin and valley degrees of freedom is displayed as a function of filling with panel labels VH, SVH, and QAH strictly referred to $\nu = 2$.

+Small energy deviations and chemical potential shifts of a set of narrow bands are accounted for by following adaptive $k$-integration combined with random seed initialization of the $f$-density matrix entries.
+Note that only the contribution of the $f$-degrees of freedom is shown, which explains why when full polarization in the valley or spin degrees of freedom is achieved, it is not accompanied by integer expectation values.

+Photocurrents are computed at zero temperature from the self-consistent solutions using the length-gauge expressions in Eqs.~\eqref{shift} and \eqref{maginj}.
+As follows from the symmetry analysis in Sec.~\ref{Photovoltaiceffects}, polarized states that break time-reversal symmetry should have an extra photocurrent coming from magnetic injection in Eq.~\eqref{maginj}.
+This is true for all odd-filling states, which realize a spin and valley polarized Chern insulator with $|C|=1$, while for half-filling it depends on the state: The QAH state does break time-reversal symmetry, while the SVH preserves it, and the VH preserves a spinless time-reversal symmetry.
+Magnetic injection is thus allowed in QAH and forbidden in VH and SVH phases.
+Finally, for the competitive coherent states of IKS and KIVC in the absence of a sublattice mass, the magnetic injection is forbidden due to an intrinsic and an effective time-reversal symmetry, respectively.